ESG Training

 • Governance: The ‘G’ takes into account the governance structures set up to manage ESG-related risks and opportunities.
 Specific examples of governance issues include C-suite oversight and accountability for ESG related risks and opportunities, Board of Director independence, skill sets and experience, board diversity, compensation practices, board oversight of ESG practices, cybersecurity and data privacy and business ethics/compliance.

-Why GitLab Cares
+Why ESG Matters to GitLab

-By ensuring that good ESG practices are embedded into the organization, this will help us advance our mission to make it so that everyone can contribute.
+By ensuring that good ESG practices are embedded into the organization, it will help us advance our mission to make it so that everyone can contribute.
 ESG allows us to understand what our stakeholders care about, meet their expectations and to make progress to advance social and environmental goals while minimizing risk and creating value for the organization.

-• Investors
+• Attract Investors

 • 93% of U.S. investors expect the companies they invest in to increase their prioritization of ESG initiatives.

-• Team Members
+• Recruit & Retain Team Members

-• Regulators
+• GiveLab

-Materiality Assessment Overview
+GitLab’s ESG Materiality Assessment

 • GitLab completed its first double materiality assessment in January 2023.
 The assessment considered the perspectives of all of GitLab’s stakeholders including team members, senior leadership, customers, community members, board members, investors.
 The assessment involved speaking with GitLab’s stakeholders to understand the key topics they believe have the biggest impact on the success of the business and where GitLab has the biggest impact on the environment, society and people.
 We also considered ESG regulation, our peers, competitors and nonprofit organizations.The materiality assessment was the first step in developing the company’s first ESG strategy.